DarrenChanYuHao/Computational-Design-Thinking-Projects/README.md

 # Computational Design Thinking Projects

-Design projects done during the course period of Computational Design Thinking in Singapore University of Technology and Design
+Projects done during the course period of Computational Design Thinking in Singapore University of Technology and Design

+**Computing Portion :**

+For the final assignment of this course, my group was tasked to create a simple game in Python.
+We decided to take what we learnt to the limit and created a multiplayer typing game using Python and Firebase for Windows OS

+**Design Portion :**

 Projects are done in Rhino3d using only Grasshopper, accompanied by a powerpoint to showcase to explain the design thinking behind it